YinHK-gameDev/unity-learn/input/Input System/README.md

 > **Note**: Unity saves changes to these settings when you save the Project.

-This page describes each input setting in detail.

 https://docs.unity3d.com/Packages/com.unity.inputsystem@1.7/manual/Settings.html

 ### Migrating from the old input system(Input Manager)